 During inclement weather, Blessed Sacrament Catholic School will follow Northeast Independent School District's decision in regards to late opening, early dismissal or school cancellation.
 There will be no separate announcement for Catholic schools.
-The announcement will be made on WOAI NewsFour, 1200 WOAI radio, and on WOAI.com.

 PARENTS AND COMMUNITY RELATIONS

 School Council